ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 # Preprocessors

-Preprocessors are programs meant to be called at compile time, so that they alter the program's source code before the actual compilation.
+Preprocessors are programs meant to be called at compile time, so that they alter the program before the actual compilation.
 They can be very useful for several things, such as the inclusion of a file, conditional compilation, or use of macros; but they're also useful in OCaml to generate a function from a type definition.